Who is Gina Haspel, Trump's new CIA head? 'Spymaster' with a torture past

 From 2003 to 2005, Haspel oversaw the top-secret CIA program where dozens of suspected terrorists were deprived of sleep, stuffed into coffins and had water forced down their throats, according to The New Yorker.

-While overseas, she also ran a CIA "black site" — or secret prison — in Thailand where suspected terrorists Abu Zubaydah and Abd al-Rahim al-Nashiri were waterboarded in 2002, NBC News confirmed.
+While overseas, Haspel also ran a CIA "black site" — or secret prison — in Thailand.

-Haspel was also one of the CIA officials present at the interrogation of Zubaydah, an Al-Qaida terrorist suspect who was waterboarded 83 times in one month and harshly interrogated in other ways until it was discovered he had no useful information.
-A senior U.S. intelligence official told NBC News that the CIA denies Haspel was present during Zubaydah's interrogation.

 She also assisted with an order to destroy CIA waterboarding videos.
 The agency has said that decision was made by Jose Rodriguez, who was the head of the CIA’s clandestine service and Haspel's boss at the time.